RoMcGill/H2R-PP5/README.md

 6. make a blog entry| from the admin page be able to create, draft and publish blog posts to be displayed on the blog post page| Works as expected |

 <details><summary>Screenshot</summary>
 <img src="#">
 </details>

 ### Performing tests on various devices
+the site has been tested on all simulated devices available on google dev tools.
+I have also tested the site on an iphone 12 and samsung galaxy s21 ultra, all features worked as expected.

 ### Browser compatibility
+tested on Google, Firefox, and samsung Internet

 ##### Back to [top](#table-of-contents)